-Here DAF plays a pivotal role as questions about your native place, hobbies, optional subject, graduation, etc. consume a major chunk of the time in IAS interview.
+Here, DAF plays a pivotal role in your interview, as questions about your native place, hobbies, optional subject, graduation, etc. consume a major chunk of the time.
 As situational questions and questions based on knowledge base are beyond the candidate's control, it is strongly recommended that the candidate should be thorough with his/her DAF.

 Do not overlook or underestimate the value of Interview.
-You can score 205 within 5 minutes and also 100 in 60 minutes.
-It is clear that the time taken has nothing to do with the marks scored by any candidate.
-Qualities such as confidence, integrity, humility, optimism etc. play a great role in the personality test.
+You can score 205 within 5 minutes or even 100 in 60 minutes.
+It is clear that the time taken has nothing to do with the marks scored by a candidate.
+Qualities such as confidence, integrity, humility, optimism etc. play an important role in the personality test.
 Candidates should make sure that they don't lie in front of the board.
-Being genuine in answering is a must as a psychiatrist is an integral part of the board.
-Aptitude and body-language are very significant in this process of Civil Service Exam.
+Be genuine while you answer, as a psychiatrist is an integral part of the board.
+Aptitude and body-language are also significant in the Civil Service interview process.
 Applicants should make sure that they are able to communicate well with the board members.

-Wear a comfortable dress which will make you confident.
-There is no need wear costly or party wear dress for the interview.
-Gents should wear a light coloured shirt and black pants.
-Saree or Churidar is for ladies.
-No need to wear coats and other costly materials.
+Wear a comfortable dress which will make you feel confident.
+There is no need spend moeny on expensive party wear clothes.
+Men should wear a light coloured shirt and black pants while women can wear a saree or salwar kameez.

 The questionnaires are filled with a set of questions like: